-Okay, let’s continue.
 Amazon offers this quick guide for creating Sponsored Brand Ads.
 There are many ways to go about creating Sponsored Brand Ads.
-Like I said, Sponsored Brand Ads are geared towards the top of funnel customers who might need to be persuaded by a brand page or a landing page to show off products and legitimacy.
+Like we said, Sponsored Brand Ads are geared towards the top of funnel customers who might need to be persuaded by a brand page or a landing page to show off products and legitimacy.

-- Brand + product or specific product keywords (low funnel)
+- Brand + product or specific product keywords (bottom of funnel, or BOFU)

-The main category to focus on for Sponsored Brands is the generic product keywords.
-These keywords are for customers who know they want a certain product but are in the research phase.
-They may not know what brand they’re shopping for, but know what type of products they want to buy.
+The main category to focus on for Amazon Sponsored Brands is the generic product keywords because these clients know they want a certain product but they are in the research phase of comparing brands.
+They may not know what brand they want to buy, but they know what type of product they want.

 Whatever your keywords are, your ad copy should match the keywords that are most important for finding your product.
 This is one of the few times Amazon allows you to be creative with your ads.
 Take advantage of it and write something to truly capture a potential customer’s attention.